-By default, BB-CR functionality is enabled on the 2700 Series Adapters that are operating at 16Gbps or higher, and that integrate with Brocade Fabric OS Manager, Brocade Network Advisor, Cisco NX-OS, and Cisco NDMP.
+By default, BB-CR functionality is enabled on the 269x Series Adapters that are operating at 16Gbps or higher, and that integrate with Brocade Fabric OS Manager, Brocade Network Advisor.
 You can disable this feature using either the boot code (BIOS or UEFI) or QConvergeConsole CLI.

-For details about how to recover buffer credits, see the Marvell management tool user guide for your system; the guides are listed in "Related Materials" on page xii.
+For details about how to recover buffer credits, see the Marvell management tool user guide for your system; the guides are listed in "Related Materials" on page xiii.